ukidiscs2026/discs2026/_pages/about.md

   caption: "Credit: © Loren E Held."
 ---

-The UK & Ireland Accretion Disks meeting aims to bring together different astrophysical disk communities across the UK & Ireland.
-We are delighted to announce the third installment of this series will be hosted at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge on 20th-22th July 2026!
+The UK & Ireland Accretion Disks meeting aims to bring together different astrophysical disk communities across the UK & Ireland and beyond.
+We are delighted to announce the third installment of this series will be hosted at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge from **20th-22th July 2026**!

-The theme of the meeting will be _Common Processes in Disks_ Topics will include (but will not be limited to) processes found across several types of disks (protoplanetary disks, X-ray binaries, CVs, AGN, and disks from binary neutron star mergers) such as (i) winds and jets, (ii) planet-disk and star/black hole-disk interactions, (iii) warps and eccentricity, (iv) turbulence and instabilities, (v) dust.
+The theme of the meeting will be _Common Processes in Disks_.
+Topics will include (but will not be limited to) processes found across several types of disks (protoplanetary disks, X-ray binaries, CVs, AGN, and disks from binary neutron star mergers) such as (i) winds and jets, (ii) planet-disk and star/black hole-disk interactions, (iii) distorted disks (including warped and eccentric disks, tidally distorted disks, and flybys), (iv) turbulence and instabilities, (v) dust.
 Both observers and theorists are welcome.

 The key aim of the meeting is to bring together different astrophysical disk communities from across the UK & Ireland, whether they work on accretion disks in low-energy or high-energy contexts.
 We also welcome attendees from beyond these isles but numbers on-site will be limited to approximately 100.